Stefaans/Casper/README.md

 # Casper the Friendly Bot

-This is s simple GPT-3.5 chat assistant made with Next.js.
+This is s simple AI chat assistant made with Next.js.

 ## Instructions